Cognigy/Documentation/docs/en/docs/ai/flow-nodes/code/actions.md

 **Returns**

-Either the JSON array of conversation entries of the string.
+Either the JSON array of conversation entries or the string representation.

 Example JSON: